quantumlib/Stim/doc/usage_command_line.md

 - <a name="--distance"></a>**`--distance`**
-    The minimum number of physical errors needed to cause a logical error.
+    The minimum number of physical errors that cause a logical error.

-    The code distance determines how large the generated circuit has to be.
+    The code distance determines how spatially large the generated circuit has to be.
 Conventionally, the code distance specifically refers to single-qubit errors between rounds instead of circuit errors during rounds.

     The distance must always be a positive integer.
 Different codes/tasks may place additional constraints on the distance (e.g. must be larger than 2 or must be odd or etc).

 - <a name="--err_out"></a>**`--err_out`**